 #2.
 Update your web design and logo to include season-appropriate images

 Google Doodles is the perfect example of how to update your web design or logo to include season-appropriate images.
-Google frequently changes its logo to draw attention to sporting events, such as the Rio Olympics, or historical events that occurred on a particular date.
+Google frequently changes its logo to draw attention to the latest events and news, such as how wearing a mask saves lives during COVID.
 The good news is you can do the same.
 Changing your web design, logo and Facebook banner for seasonal events that are specific to your industry, helps to subconsciously get your audience to think about seasonal purchases, as well as communicate the message that your business is relevant and up-to-date.

 #3.
 Customise your service offerings

 You may also be able to capitalise on seasonal changes by offering a new, once-a-year service offering that is consistent with your overall business activities.
 For example, a lawn-mowing business or landscape gardening business might be able to offer additional services such as raking up autumn leaves, planting potatoes or removing green waste or rubbish for customers at the relevant times of the year.
 Put your thinking cap on and see if there is an untapped market your service-based business could exploit at a particular time of the year.